 H.E.
-Zhang Feng, Chief Engineer, Ministry of Industry and Information Technology, People's Republic of China Session Summary:

-"No country is immune to the global economy," was the message from the Chief Engineer from China's Ministry of Industry and Information Technology, who said that big data, cloud technology and robotics were changing the way the world manufactures.
+Zhang Feng, Chief Engineer, Ministry of Industry and Information Technology, People's Republic of China Session Summary: "No country is immune to the global economy," was the message from the Chief Engineer from China's Ministry of Industry and Information Technology, who said, "Big data, cloud computing, robots and other technologies change the way we manufacture and produce.
+This has also impacted the way we live, and lead and govern sustainable development."
 In-depth: